Skip to main content

 • humor

-• “My son was laughing at me the way I was moving while playing this game with my grand arm gestures or the way I was holding one of the many tablets that supplement the story as you go.”
+• “My son was laughing at me for the way I was moving while playing this game, with my grand arm gestures and the way I was holding one of the many tablets that supplement the story.”

 • stability

-• “Some minor glitches, such as being unable to interact with the hex puzzles or being unable to put a tape into the recorder.”
+• “There were some minor glitches, such as being unable to interact with the hex puzzles or insert a tape into the recorder.”

 • character development

-The character development in the game is significantly enhanced compared to its predecessor, with a longer narrative that allows for deeper exploration of the characters and their stories.
+The game significantly enhances character development compared to its predecessor, offering a more extensive and engaging narrative that allows for deeper exploration of the characters' stories.

 Buy The Gallery - Episode 2: Heart of the Emberstone